-Using an Amazon Fire TV Stick with a projector is, at first glance, a pretty straightforward operation.
-It’s even deceptively simple: no wires to run, no cables to manage, just a simple install and you’re ready to start streaming to your 100in+ screen.
+Using an Amazon Fire TV Stick with a projector is a pretty straightforward operation.
+With no wires to run, and no cables to manage, there are just a few steps to connect a Firestick to a projector and start streaming to your 100in+ screen.

 To connect an Amazon Fire TV Stick to a projector:

-- Plug the Stick into the projector’s HDMI in, and a power source (USB)
+- Plug the Fire TV Stick into the projector’s HDMI, and a power source (USB)

-- Make sure the projector’s speakers are on or set up a separate audio solution (e.g. an HDMI Audio extractor or wireless HDMI Kit)
+- Turn the system on and connect the Fire TV to Bluetooth Speakers, a Receiver, or another audio solution (an HDMI Audio extractor or wireless HDMI Kit)

 The Main Issue With Connecting a Fire Stick to a Projector